-He creates different visual styles according to the requirements.
-A good knowledge of modeling and lighting / shading is an asset, since surfacing artists work in partnership with the production team and respect the setting up of the pipeline necessary for the smooth production of an animated film.
+Knowledge of modelling and lighting / shading is an asset, as the surfacing artist works together with the production team and respects the setting up of the pipeline necessary for the smooth production of an animated film.

 This induces a good relationship between the people involved in the project, to lead to efficient and effective work.

 Thus, the surfacing artist must collaborate with lighting and shading artists, as well as with look development artists, in order to create many aspects and texture styles.

 Generally, strong interpersonal skills, organizational skills, time management skills, and the ability to be independent in problem solving are key assets in this specialization.